02 Using the graphical user interface Aifeducation - Studio

 3.2.1 Overview

 Base models are the foundation of all further models in aifeducation.
-At the moment, these are transformer models such as BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), and Longformer (Beltagy, Peters & Cohan 2020).
-In general, these models are trained on a large corpus of general texts in the first step.
+At the moment, these are transformer models such as BERT (Devlin et al. 2019), RoBERTa (Liu et al. 2019), DeBERTa version 2 (He et al. 2020), Funnel-Transformer (Dai et al. 2020), Longformer (Beltagy, Peters & Cohan 2020), and MPNet.
+As a general first step, these models are trained on a large corpus of general texts.
 In the next step, the models are fine-tuned to domain-specific texts and/or fine-tuned for specific tasks.
 Since the creation of base models requires a huge number of texts resulting in high computational time, it is recommended to use pre-trained models.
 These can be found on Huggingface.
 Sometimes, however, it is more straightforward to create a new model to fit a specific purpose.
-Aifeducation Studio supports the opportunitiy to both create and train/fine-tune base models.
+Aifeducation Studio supports the opportunity to both create and train/fine-tune base models.

 3.2.2 Creation of Base Models

-In order to create a new base model you have to choose the option Create on the tab Language Modeling for the Base Models on the right side of the app (Figure 5).
-Figure 10 shows the corresponding page.
+In order to create a new base model you have to choose the option (tab) Create on the tab Base Models on the top panel of the app.
+Figure 13 shows the corresponding page.

-Figure 10: Language Modeling - Create Transformer (click image to enlarge)
+Figure 13: Base Models - Create Transformer (click image to enlarge)

 Every transformer model is composed of two parts: 1) the tokenizer which splits raw texts into smaller pieces to model a large number of words with a limited, small number of tokens and 2) the neural network that is used to model the capabilities for understanding natural language.

-At the beginning you can choose between the different supported transformer architectures (box Model Architecture).
+At the beginning you can choose between the different supported transformer architectures (Base Architecture combobox in the section Model-based parameters of the box Model Architecture).
 Depending on the architecture, you have different options determining the shape of your neural network.
+You also have independent (general) options for all the transformers (box General parameters).

-In the middle, you find a box named Vocabulary.
-Here you must provide the path to a file which contains a collection of raw texts.
-These raw texts are used to calculate the vocabulary of the transformer.
-This file should be created with Aifeducation Studio to ensure compatibility.
+On the right-bottom side of the box Model Architecture, you find a box named Vocabulary.
+Here you must provide the path to a folder which contains files with data for LargeDataSet.
+This data set is used to calculate the vocabulary of the transformer.
+This file should be created with Aifeducation Studio (tab Data Management) to ensure compatibility.
 See section 3.1.1 for more details.
 It is very important that you provide a number of how many tokens the vocabulary should include.
-Depending on the transformer method, you can set additional options affecting a transformer’s vocabulary.
+Depending on the transformer method, you can set additional options, affecting a transformer’s vocabulary.

 Transform to Lower: If this option is enabled, all words in a raw text are transformed to lower cases.
 For instance, the resulting token of Learners and learners are the same.
 If disabled, Learners and learners will have a different tokenization.